Licensing requirements for providers of funeral expenses facilities

 As an AFS licensee, you have a range of obligations, including:

-- general obligations outlined in s912A–912B of the Corporations Act
+- general obligations outlined in section 912A–912B of the Corporations Act

-- obligations that relate to your dealings with ASIC (see s912C–912DB)
+- obligations that relate to your dealings with ASIC (see section 912C–912DB)

-- obligations that relate to the provision of financial product advice and giving clients information about the financial services you provide (see Pts 7.7–7.7A)
+- obligations that relate to the provision of financial product advice and giving clients information about the financial services you provide (see Parts 7.7–7.7A)

-- other specific obligations relating to matters such as dealing with client money and restrictions on hawking financial products (see Pt 7.8), and
+- other specific obligations relating to matters such as dealing with client money and restrictions on hawking financial products (see Part 7.8), and

-- obligations to provide important information about the financial product in a Product Disclosure Statement (see Pt 7.9).
+- obligations to provide important information about the financial product in a Product Disclosure Statement (see Part 7.9).

 You will need to demonstrate that you can meet these obligations when applying for an AFS licence or variation to an existing licence to provide funeral expenses facilities.